cropgeeks/hpc-help/slurm-overview.rst

 We passed no extra parameters, meaning the job only has access to a single CPU, but it's actually taken up two CPUs (``2/64``) in the allocation list for the node it's running on.

 .. note::
-  CPU resources may be shared (up to two jobs running per CPU) when a queue is full, but memory is always exclusive, so if you ask for 4 GB then no-one else can use up that memory and negatively effect your job.
+  CPU resources may be shared (up to two jobs running per CPU) when a queue is full, but memory is always exclusive, so if you ask for 4 GB then no-one else can use up that memory and negatively affect your job.

 GPU resources
 ~~~~~~~~~~~~~